Incidence of low back pain

-Between the bones of the spine there are situated many ligaments that guide and restrict movements.
-Further control of movement occurs actively through the coordinated contraction of the trunk muscles, in some cases before movement has occurred.
-These muscles include some of the muscles of the abdominals and the muscles of the back more commonly known as the paraspinal muscles.
+Between the bones of your spine there are many ligaments that guide and limit your movements.
+Further movement control occurs actively through the coordinated contraction of your trunk muscles.
+In some cases this contraction will occur before any movement has occurred.
+These muscles include some of the muscles of the abdominals and the muscles of the back more commonly known as your paraspinal muscles.

 Between the bones of the back there are also nerve roots that exit to supply the muscles and tissues of the low back, hips, legs and feet.

 What is the source of low back pain

 There can be a number of pain sources causing your low back pain.

 Low back pain from muscle strains

 One of the most common sources of low back pain is local pain from one of the many muscles of the low back or muscles that refer pain to the low back.
 In some cases this may have been caused by one activity, such as when lifting a heavy object, or may have occurred after doing a repetitive task like gardening or playing a sport.
 Pain from your muscles is usually felt when your muscles are either contracted or stretched.